S3Infosoft/mvr-loyalty/README.md

  - .env file containing razorpay credential are not include in this repo
  - whats app me for .env file
- - paste .env file into config file where the settings.py resides
+ - save .env file into config file where the settings.py resides
  - the again build your image by

  -   ```bash
     docker-compose up --build
     ```